 Do not fear those who kill the body but are unable to kill the soul; but rather fear Him who is able to destroy both soul and body in hell.
 Are not two sparrows sold for a cent?
 And yet not one of them will fall to the ground apart from your Father.
 But the very hairs of your head are all numbered.
 So do not fear; you are more valuable than many sparrows. – Matthew 10:28-31 (NASB)

 God isn’t just a loving God.
 He is love.
 He loves this world so much that He sent His Son to die for it.
 Yes, God can destroy both body and soul in hell; but as His children, we don’t have to fear Him in that way.
 We are extremely valuable to God.
 This world can never separate us from God’s love.
 (Romans 8:38-39)

 Whatever you fear most will ultimately be the thing that motivates your thoughts and actions.
 The fear of this world will paralyze you.
 It will lead you into sin, and it will keep you from living a full and abundant life.
 The fear of God, however, will set you free.
 It will motivate you to action instead of cripple you.

 The fear of God allows Christ’s love to control your thoughts and actions instead of your earthly fears.

 The Bible tells us that one day, every single one of us will stand before Christ to be judged.
 Which type of “fear” will you feel in that moment?
-Will you be paralyzed in fear of Him and His judgement?
-Or will you stand confident before Him with fearful awe of who He is and what He has done for you?
+Will you be paralyzed in fear of Him and His judgment?
+Or will you stand confidently before Him with fearful awe of who He is and what He has done for you?

 The choice is yours.